flyntwp/flynt/docs/introduction.md

 - PHPCS (optional - if you want to test / for developing the boilerplate | theme only)

 ## Setting up the project (& installing plugins)
-git clone or copy the boilerplate repo
+1. `git clone` or copy the boilerplate repo
-- composer install (in boilerplate)
+2. `composer install` (in boilerplate)
   - also installs sub packages (currently submodules) theme and plugins
-- create db
+3. Create db
-- install wordpress via UI (install.php)
+4. Install wordpress via UI (install.php)